 Outside of the main cities, people live in small villages, some are the usual mud brick and straw huts, but many have more substantial buildings.
-Senegal is clearly much more affluent than Mali
+Sénégal is clearly much more affluent than Mali.

-The official language in Senegal is French.
-I didn't get much information about the situation with different tribes in Senegal.
-I assume it is not as fragmented as in Mali
+The official language in Sénégal is French.
+I didn't get much information about the situation with different tribes in Sénégal.
+I assume it is not as fragmented as in Mali.

 The most common food crops are millet and sorghum.
 My visit was during the dry season, so the fields were fallow.
 After the harvest, the millet and sorghum are thrashed.
 The millet straw is collected and stored in piles to dry.
 The straw is later used as building material in the small villages.